-The number of people online shopping worldwide has reached just under 2 billion in the last couple of years.
-Over the next couple of years, it was expected to do over 2.14 billion.
+The number of people online shopping worldwide has reached just under two billion in the last couple of years.
+Over the next couple of years, it was expected to go over 2.14 billion.
 But given the recent global developments, that number is set to skyrocket.

 The number of online shoppers in the US was 258.9 million in 2018, and the number of online transactions per consumer was 19.
 The largest online market, China, spent twice as much and had 22.1 transactions per buyer during the course of one year.

 Statistics on online shopping vs in-store shopping show people might be turning to online shopping, as it allows them to save money.